 The occasion and the ambiance was heavenly, and included a view of the Hudson River with the cast of "Hello Dolly" filming a dance scene on a grassy knoll nearby.

-So Faith and Spiritually has logically entered the genre base of the Trilogy, along with historical fiction, romance, action, adventure, and several others.
-It took me to the back story--beginning with the first century AD and a Jewish man named "Benjamin" who had trouble with the Romans in his homeland; and in his hour of need, encountered the Apostle John and his disciples, John Mark and Barnabas.
+So faith and spiritually have logically entered the genre base of the trilogy, along with historical fiction, romance, action, adventure, and several others.
+And it took me to the back story I needed--beginning with the first century AD and a Jewish man named "Benjamin" who had trouble with the Romans in his homeland; and in his hour of need, encountered the Apostle John and his disciples, John Mark and Barnabas.